Bahnhofstraße 18

 Regensburg

-From the station you cycle directly to the Nibelungen Bridge.
+From the railway station, you cycle directly to the Nibelungen Bridge.

-In Donaustauf, a ruined castle sits enthroned on a 424 m high hilltop.
-The castle was built from 914 AD onwards by order of the Regensburg bishop Tuto.
+In Donaustauf, a ruined castle sits enthroned on a 424 metre-high hilltop.
+The castle was built from 914 AD onwards by order of Bishop Tuto of Regensburg.
 The oldest existing parts of the medieval walls date back to 1060/70.

 The Chinese Tower is one of Donaustauf's landmarks.
-In 1842, when Valhalla was inaugurated, Prince Karl Alexander von Thurn und Taxis had a Chinese Tower built in his palace garden, today's Fürstengarten.
-It served as a bandstand and for tea parties and was part of the ensemble of the Thurn and Taxis family's summer palace built around 1800, which had also been painted in the Chinese style.
+In 1842, when the Walhalla was inaugurated, Prince Karl Alexander von Thurn und Taxis had a Chinese Tower built in his palace garden, today known as the Fürstengarten.
+It served as a music pavilion and for tea parties and was part of the ensemble of the Thurn and Taxis family's summer palace built around 1800, which was also painted in the Chinese style.

-It was a popular summer residence of the princely family until the market fire in 1880 and was completely destroyed in the fire.
+It was a favourite summer residence of the princely family until the market fire in 1880 and was completely destroyed in the fire.
 Only the tower survived the disaster.
-The family had it dismantled in 1900 and rebuilt in the new summer residence Prüfening in Regensburg.
+The family had it dismantled in 1900 and rebuilt in the new summer residence in Prüfening in Regensburg.

-On the initiative of Franz Kastenmeier, who is committed to local history, and the sponsoring association he founded, the tower was brought back to Donaustauf in 1999 and re-erected in the Fürstengarten, restored and made accessible to the public.
+On the initiative of Franz Kastenmeier, who was committed to local history, and the support association he founded, the tower was brought back to Donaustauf in 1999 and re-erected in the Fürstengarten, restored and made accessible to the public.

 Wörther Str.
 5